 defend the rights of the poor and needy.

-We must see the evil, hear the evil, and speak up about the evils of our society or we are doomed to allow them to continue to fester, infect and destroy the “liberty and justice for all” that our country professes to be built upon.
+We must see the evil, hear the evil, and speak up about the evils of our society or we are doomed to allow them to continue to fester, infect and destroy the “liberty and justice for all” upon which our country professes to be built.

 “In the end, we will remember not the words of our enemies, but the silence of our friends.” – Dr. Martin Luther King, Jr.